lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Detailed Information
 ---------------------

-In Information page, you can see several detailed informations and status of each feature.
+In Information page, you can see several detailed information and status of each feature.
 To see Manager version and API version, check the Core panel.
-To see whether each component for Backend.ai is compatible or not, check the Component panel.
+To see whether each component for Backend.AI is compatible or not, check the Component panel.

 .. note::